gulls-microlensing/gulls-planets/README.md

 * `overwrite_existing` – if False existing files are left intact.
 * `FIXED_BASE_SEED` – set an integer for reproducible deterministic sampling across processes.
 * `delineator` / `header` – control separator and header emission for text outputs (can mimic the Perl format with `' '` + `False`).

+Sensmap-specific parameters:

+* `n_subruns` – number of subrun catalogues per field.
+* `n_repeats_per_grid_point` – how many times the 13×17 grid is repeated.
+* `FIXED_BASE_SEED` – same deterministic seeding support as the other scripts.

+Since the mass/semi-major-axis grid is fixed, parity checks focus on angular randomness: both Perl and Python catalogues share identical mass/SMA columns, while inclination and orbital phase are validated statistically (via Kolmogorov–Smirnov tests and the overlay plots above).
+The histograms highlight the discrete bin structure so reviewers know the aligned traces are expected.

 Composite-only parameters (defaults derived from literature):